 - Sauté about a minute to warm, then remove from heat.

-- Use a fork to gently mash the pulp inside each potato.
+- Slit each potato lengthwise and use a fork to gently mash the pulp inside each potato.

 - Mound 1 cup of the filling mixture into and onto the sweet potatoes.